OPR-group-BNITM/vimop_database_update/virus/README.md

 ## Container setup

-This has to be replaced!

-- created a container using init_container.sh.
-The container is called nextflow.
-- started the container with run_instance.sh.
+To run this inside a container (e.g. in slurm system) you need to install the following inside the container:
+- conda (best to use an image with conda and mamba already installed)
-  - installed java (apt-get install -y openjdk-11-jdk-headless)
+- java (apt-get install -y openjdk-11-jdk-headless)
-  - installed nextflow
+- nextflow:
     - wget -qO- https://get.nextflow.io | bash && \
       chmod +x nextflow && \
       mv nextflow /usr/local/bin/
-    - afterwards install the conda environment in docker_images/general/env.yaml
+- the conda environment in docker_images/general/env.yaml
-  - BEFORE:
-    - created conda environments
-      - conda create -n aligner
-        - python=3.11
-        - seqtk=1.4
-        - minimap2=2.1.1
-        - samtools=1.21
-        - pysam=0.22.1
-        - biopython=1.85
-        - pandas=2.2.3
-      - conda create -n jupyter
-        - python=3.12
-        - jupyter=1.1.1
-        - papermill=2.6.0
-        - pandas=2.2.2.
-        - matplotlib=3.10.0
-        - biopython=1.85
-      - conda create -n msa
-        - cd-hit=4.8.1
-        - muscle=5.3